LuccaKG/LuccaKG/README.md

 ## 🎉 Achievements

-🎓 Enrolled in Bachelor's degree in Electrical Engineering at UNICAMP
+🎓 Graduated with a Bachelor's degree in Electrical Engineering at UNICAMP

 🎓 Certified Technician in Electronics at ETEC João Belarmino